-Luckily, Portland has a wealth of inexpensive “second run” movie theaters – and that should make all frugal types happy.
-(If you’re one of those people who MUST see every new movie as soon as it hits the theaters, this may, er, not be the option for you).
+Luckily, Portland has a wealth of inexpensive “second run” movie theaters and that should make all frugal types happy.
+You can even catch the new releases on special discounted days at these cheap Portland movie theaters.

-Academy Theater (7818 SE Stark; academytheaterpdx.com) is another great second-run bargain movie option.
-Prices are only $4 adults, $3 for 12 and under (and seniors) and they have specials that go beyond those low, low rates: Double Feature Monday: watch two consecutive movies for $6 adults ($4 kids/seniors); and Two for Tuesday: buy one ticket get one free.
+Academy Theater is a great second-run bargain movie option.
+Prices are only $4 adults, $3 for 12 and under (and seniors) and they have specials that go beyond those low, low rates such as Two for Tuesday: buy one ticket get one free.
 They also offer child care in case your little ones can’t sit through a whole show.